Xilinx/Vitis-Tutorials/Acceleration_Tutorial/Section_2-System_Setup/README.md

 ## Install Vitis Software Platform
 The [Vitis Unified Software Development Platform](https://www.xilinx.com/products/design-tools/vitis/vitis-platform.html) provides a unified programming model for accelerating Edge, Cloud, and Hybrid computing applications.
 To develop applications, you will need to download and install the Vitis core development kit from [Xilinx Download Center](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html), Vitis 2020.1 will be used for this tutorial.

-* *Note:* The Vitis core development kit does not need to be installed on the same server as the Alveo Data Center accelerator card.
+*Note:* The Vitis core development kit does not need to be installed on the same server as the Alveo Data Center accelerator card.
 It can be installed on a system without any cards installed if you only need for development flow, but XRT and targat development platform for Alveo card must be installed to work with Vitis.

-* **Alternative Choice**
+### Alternative Solution
 Alternatively, you can also develop and deploy applications on cloud server such as [Nimbix](https://www.nimbix.net/alveo/), it comes with everything you need to develop your hardware acceleration code and deploy applications to be run on the host server and installed accelerator cards, please follow instructions on Nimbix to setup Vitis environment.

 ## Install Alveo U50 Accelerator card